Creating Art Around Life

 In 2001 I shifted with my kids to New Zealand to be with my new Kiwi husband, Bill.
 My aim was to blend our two families and pursue art full-time.
 Well, almost full-time.
 We, renovated two homes, planned a big wedding, and made trips back and forth to the United States.
 Life happened!
 I valued pushing through to make art no matter what!

-I managed to create two big solo exhibitions, a duo exhibition and co-found an active area wide visual arts group.
-Whew!!
-I learned to value time managment.
+I managed to create two big solo exhibitions, and an exhibition with Anna Claire Thompson at Southland Museum and Art Gallery.
+Anna and I also co-founded an active area wide visual arts group.
+Phew!!
+I learned to value time management.

 Business Owner

 My value proposition is this: I’m back full-time into my arts practice.
-I’m able to share knowledge and wisdom gained from over 30 years of Creating Art Around Life.
-I am an expert in Creating Art Around all the richness contained in a full and eventful life.
+I’m able to share knowledge and wisdom gained from over 30 years of Creating Art Around Life in all of the richness a full and eventful one contains.

 I have tenacity and a strong will to create.
 I’ve stuck in there for a long time, when it would have been easier, and arguably wiser, to simply give up.
 But I didn’t and I won’t.